 Patients must meet certain State insurance parameters to apply to the state from which the patient will be placing the call for the Telehealth video visit.
-The service is available currently to patients in Maryland, Pennsylvania, Virginia, and Delaware.

 Yes, you are responsible for the self-pay (co-pay, deductible, etc.) portion of all billing related to these interactions.
 If telehealth services are not a covered service by my insurer, you may be responsible for the entire bill.
 Please check with your health insurer if this is a concern.

 Yes, the laws that protect privacy and the confidentiality of medical information also apply to telehealth services and that no information obtained in the use of telehealth services which identifies me may be disclosed to researchers or other entities or used as part of a research study without my consent, except as otherwise permitted by law.

 My healthcare team or I can stop or cancel a telehealth service if the technology is not working properly or if my healthcare team determines that the provision of telehealth services will not adequately address my medical needs.
 The patient has the right to cancel my telehealth service without affecting their ability to receive care in the future.